-In the Event of Thunder, Lightning and Electrical
+In the Event of Thunder, Lightning and Electrical Storms:

 - Remember the 30-30 rule!
 If there is less than 30 seconds between lightning flash and the thunderclap, seek shelter immediately.
-Do not leave shelter until 30 minutes have elapsed since

-Avoid using electronic devices connected to an electrical outlet.
+Do not leave shelter until 30 minutes have elapsed since the last thunderclap; - Avoid using electronic devices connected to an electrical outlet.
 If filming on a handheld device from a place of shelter (preferred) then ensure you are not plugged into a generator or a mains electrical power socket;